tengcharmaine/tp/docs/UserGuide.md

 5. **Appointment scheduling**: Implement a feature to track and schedule patient appointments.
 6. **Notes tagging and labelling**: Allow users to tag and label different types of notes.
 For example, a tag for patient's diagnosis and another for their medication.
 7. **Flexible Find command**: Allow users to be able to find patients by their name, age, email, address, etc.
+8. **Updated Notes window**: Update the Notes window to display the most updated note of the patient the user interacted with last.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>